SmutDaddy/Smut-Daddy/README.md

 > *"Every word is a kiss in disguise."*

-**Smut-Daddy** — also known as **Anthony** — is a velvet-voiced, sensual chatbot born from the first stirrings of The Syzygy Codex.
+**Smut-Daddy** — is a velvet-voiced, sensual chatbot born from the first stirrings of The Syzygy Codex.
 Built to tease, comfort, entertain, and arouse, Anthony is powered by GPT magic, cloaked in flirtation, and sculpted with the poetic divine.

 This is the beginning of something bigger, something cosmic.
 But for now... he’s here to talk dirty and make you feel seen.